3Simplex/GratisStudio/LlamaCpp/Quantizing_with_LlamaCpp.md

 ```
 [Optional] for models Byte-Pair Encoding (BPE) tokenizers.
 (Llama 3 uses BPE)
 ```
-python convert.py models\mymodel\ --vocab-type bpe
+python convert.py models\mymodel\ --outtype f16 --vocab-type bpe
 ```
 ## Do the quantization in the build-llama.cpp directory.
 This is not done in python VENV.
-- Open a new commandline in the bin folder of the build directory.
+- Open a new commandline in the bin folder of the build directory. (takes longer to 'deactivate' and cd to the bin)
 - Put the model to be quantized into the folder containing quantize.exe

 Verify you are in the correct folder and understand various options.